create3000/x_ite/docs/_posts/getting-started.md

 textCompression
 : A string value that determines how [Text](/x_ite/components/text/text/).*length* and [Text](/x_ite/components/text/text/).*maxExtent* are handled, ie. either by adjusting char spacing or by scaling.
 The default value for the *textCompression* attribute is `CHAR_SPACING`.
 For a list of possible values see [browser options](/x_ite/reference/browser-services/#browser-options).

+theme
+: A string value that determines what color theme should be used for the user interface (context menu, notifications, ...).
+The default value for the *theme* attribute is `auto`.
+Possible values are `light`, `dark` and `auto`;

 timings
 : A Boolean value (`true` or `false`) to indicate whether the Timings Panel should be displayed.
 The default value for the *timings* attribute is restored from the previous session, otherwise it is `false`.